 - GSMIDTN Troop Resources Page

-- Service Unit leader meetings

-- Get ideas from experienced Troop Leaders
+- GSMIDTN Badge Explorer

-- GSUSA Badge Requirements & Journeys
+- GSMIDTN Badge Bundles

-- GSUSA & GSMIDTN Patch Programs
+- GSUSA Badge Requirements & Journeys - GSUSA & GSMIDTN Patch Programs

-Here are some tips and tricks to plan your Ultimate Girl Scout Year!
+Here are some tips and tricks to plan your ultimate Girl Scout year!

-- Choose your dates be sure to consider holidays and schedules. - Decide how many Girl Scout meetings/ activities a month the troop will do. - Decide how the troop will choose meeting topics and activities.
-Remember to keep it girl-led. - Have a list of ideas for the troop to vote on doing and when to do each, or have the troop bring ideas to your meeting for a vote. - Alternate regular meetings with fun outings, field trips or events. - Include a wide variety of activities for the troop to participate in throughout the year. - Will the troop do one activity each month during the summer or be on a break? - Keep it age appropriate.
+- Choose your dates ahead of time- be sure to consider holidays and schedules. - Decide how many Girl Scout meetings/activities a month the troop will do. - Decide how the troop will choose meeting topics and activities.
+Remember to keep it girlled. - Have a list of ideas for the troop to vote on doing and when to do each, or have the troop bring ideas to your meeting for a vote. - Alternate regular meetings with fun outings, field trips or events. - Will the troop do one activity each month during the summer or be on a break? - Keep it age appropriate.

-- Consider what the troop will do during inclement weather, illness, etc. Is virtual an option for your troop? - Remember to be flexible be prepared for a meeting plan to run askew and adjust - keep it fun!
+- Remember to be flexible be prepared for a meeting plan to run askew and adjust - keep it fun!
 If a Girl Scout misses a meeting, it's okay.
 Making up a badge is voluntary. - Take time to get to know your troop members and their interests - make sure at least one meeting meets each Girl Scout's individual interests. - As you plan your year, engage caregivers with the troop - have each Girl Scout sign up to lead a meeting with her caregiver, they choose the badge/activity and you serve as their mentor.